Fire safety

 • A major cause of fire is the build-up of fat and oil in pans, as it can easily ignite when heated.
 Clean your pans regularly.

-• If a pan catches fire, do not attempt to move it.
-Only turn off the heat if it is safe to do so.
+• If a pan catches fire, don't attempt to move it.
+Only turn off the heat if it's safe to do so.

 • Never use water on an oil pan fire.
 Water will expand the oil and make the fire worse.

-• Do not leave cooking unattended.
-Take pans off the heat or turn the heat down if you are called away from the cooker and turn the cooker off when you are not using it.
+• Don't leave cooking unattended.
+Take pans off the heat or turn the heat down if you're called away from the cooker and turn the cooker off when you aren't using it.

 • Alcohol and some medicines can make you feel drowsy or impair your judgement.
-If you have been drinking alcohol and/or taking medicines that have this effect, you should avoid using cooking appliances.
+If you've been drinking alcohol and/or taking medicines that have this effect, you should avoid using cooking appliances.

 Preventing electrical fires